Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 <methodology>Explain any annotation or marking systems</methodology>
 ```

+This structure gives LLMs clear guidance on what they're supposed to do and how to do it.

 ### Add Execution Feedback Loops

-The key breakthrough comes from closing the loop between generation and execution:
+Here's where the magic happens - closing the loop between generation and execution:

 1. **Generate**: LLM produces code based on structured context
 2. **Execute**: Run code in controlled environment with coverage collection